Devgressai/webdevai/README.md

 Built with ❤️ using modern web technologies and best practices for digital marketing agencies.

-Note: Deployment is managed by Vercel; pushing to main triggers a production build.
+Note: Deployment is managed by Netlify; pushing to main triggers a production build.

+Last updated: $(date)